Bet you can guess: Who's the writer and who's the (young-at-heart) sixth grade teacher?

 Authors, editors, publishers: YES, you are cordially invited to submit ARCs and review copies of books for tweens (ages 10 to 12.5), fiction and nonfiction, English language only.

-Louise only reviews or lists books that she recommends and can add to her classroom lending library.
-Email if you have questions.
+Louise only reviews or lists books that she recommends and can add to her classroom lending library—meaning the book must be available in a print edition.

 Louise Hopping, Sixth Grade